 But, how exactly do we incorporate the SEO strategy into the ideation process?
 Well, we ensure that we have produced the SEO strategy ahead of the ideation, and then make sure this is embedded into the ideation brief.
 Find out exactly how, below.

 An SEO strategy is a thorough plan that includes a well-selected set of tactics to meet your business objectives.
 Often, your tactics can follow the three SEO pillars of tech, content and digital PR, but these can change and switch priority depending on what you’re trying to achieve organically.
 Your strategy helps to improve online performance, increase brand awareness and boost organic traffic to ramp up your SEO efforts and climb up the SERP.
+For a digital PR focused strategy, or content-led strategy check out our helpful guides.

 At NORTH we’ve created an ideation brief that covers all bases.
 Your team should have all of the information they could possibly need to understand the brand and create relevant and newsworthy campaigns.